Morphl-AI/Media-Kit/README.md

 # Brand Guidelines

-Covers the general guidelines for use of the MorphL logo, colour pallete options, and other brand use general topics Current version: v1.0 April 2018
+Covers the general guidelines for use of the MorphL logo, colour pallete options, and other brand use general topics Current version: v1.0 April 2018.

 # Overview

-A one page overview of the MorphL project
+A one page overview of the MorphL project.